dirmeier/blaxbird/README.md

 - distribute data and model weights over multiple processes or GPUs,
 - define hooks that are periodically called during training.

-In addition, `blaxbird` offers high-quality implementation of common neural network modules and algorithms, such as:
+In addition, `blaxbird` offers high-quality implementations of common neural network modules and algorithms, such as:

-- MLP, Diffusion Transformer,
+- MLPs, DiTs, UNets,
-- Flow Matching and Denoising Score Matching (EDM schedules) with Euler and Heun samplers,
+- Flow Matching and Denoising Score Matching (EDM schedules) models with Euler and Heun samplers,
-- Consistency Distillation/Matching.
+- Consistency Distillation/Matching models.

 ## Example